lava-nika/Spring-Boot-microservices-app-with-replication-caching-fault-tolerance/README.md

 * Learn about the concepts of fault tolerance and high availability.
 * Learn about how to deploy your application on the cloud.
 * Optionally learn about Paxos

-## Instructions

-1. You may work in groups of two for this lab.
-If you decide to work in groups, you should briefly describe how the work is divided between the two team members in your README file.
-Be sure to list the names of all team members at the top of this README file.
-2) You can use either Python or Java for this assignment.
-For this lab, you may use different languages  for different microservices if you want.
-3) Use the following team naming format when you create your team on GitHub: spring24-lab3-GitHubid1-Githubid2.
-For example, spring24-lab3-alice-bob for a group of two.
-For a single group team, use spring25-lab3-alice as an example team name for a student with github id alice.
-If you already chose a different format for your team, edit your team name to the above format.
-4) Do's and don'ts:
-   - discus lab with other students: allowed
-   - use of AI tools: allowed with full attribution (be sure to read the policy in the course syllabus)
-   - use code from others/Internet/friends/coders for hire: disallowed
-   - ask TAs for clarifications/help: always allowed

 ## Lab Description